Symphony No. 1

 - Finale (Финал).
 Andante lugubre (G minor) — Allegro moderato (G major, 610 bars)

 A complete performance lasts around 45 to 50 minutes.

 Original Version (1866-68)

 Little is known about the early history of the First Symphony.
-According to the composer's biography, work was begun on the Symphony in March 1866 , and the first reference by Tchaikovsky himself to the Symphony appears in his letter to his brother Anatoly of 25 April/7 May 1866: "At eleven o'clock, I either give a lesson until one [o'clock], or tackle the symphony (which, by the way, is going sluggishly) ...
-I always return home by twelve [midnight]; write letters or the symphony, and read in bed for a long time...
-My nerves are extremely fraught again, for the following reasons: 1) my lack of success in composing the symphony; 2) Rubinstein and Tarnovsky... spend all day trying to torment me...
-3) being unable to shake off the thought that I might soon die without even managing to complete the symphony" .
+According to the composer's biography, work was begun on the Symphony in March 1866 , and the first reference by Tchaikovsky himself to the Symphony appears in his letter to his brother Anatoly of 25 April/7 May 1866: "At 11 o'clock I either give a lesson until 1 or sit over my symphony (which, by the way, is going sluggishly) ...
+I always return home at midnight; writing letters or the symphony, and reading for a long time in bed.
+I've been sleeping atrociously lately ...
+My nerves have been utterly upset again for the following reasons: 1) a lack of success in composing the symphony; 2) Rubinstein and Tarnovsky, who, noticing that I'm nervous, try to frighten me all day by various means; 3) the unshakeable thought that I'll soon expire without even managing to successfully finish the symphony" .

 In the summer of 1866, Tchaikovsky set off for a dacha near Peterhof, where he continued working on the Symphony.
 Here in early/mid June he began the instrumentation of his new work, as referred to in his letter to Aleksandra Davydova on 7/19 June: "I've already started to orchestrate the symphony; my health is fine, except that recently I didn't sleep all night because I was so busy..." .